emirsahin1/MERN-Stack-Website/README.md

-# React-Example-Site
+# Example-WebSite
-An example website created with React and nodeJS for an AR/VR lighting project.
+An example website created with React and nodeJS (MERN stack) for a personal AR/VR lighting project.
-Additonaly uses the styled components library on top of regular css.
+Additonaly uses the styled components library for React on top of regular css.

 ## Link